500 #2 Power Supply Project - RT's Radio Home Page

 The New Power Supply:

-The "Viking 500 #2" RF deck detailed here: https://www.rtsradio.net/ef-johnson-viking-500--2.htmlwas separated from its power supply at some point in history.
-The RF deck is now operational, so the construction of the new power supply/modulator unit is underway and is detailed here.
+The "Viking 500 #2" RF deck was separated from its power supply at some point in history.
+The RF deck is now operational, and the new power supply/modulator unit is also complete.
+Construction is detailed here.

 A Viking Invader power supply chassis was initially intended as the base for the new power supply; however, extensive modifications would have been required.